ibidem/mjolnir-types/+Docs/-05-Database-Types.md

 field is `'datetime'` and the result will have said field as a `\DateTime` object.
 Excessive use of this functionality is not recommended, since you will find you often do not need said field and hence just wasted processing time.

+### `Schematic` interface

+The schematic interface is composed of actions that are performed to push the database schema up.
+There is no support for dropping the database down, beyond uninstalling everything.
+The reason for this is because returning to a previous state should be implemented as simply a more advanced state that is identical to the desired earlier state.
+This ensures no data is lost because you are forced to convert the data back.

+The operations specified by a schematic are:

+ * `down`, drop a database (removing columns or renaming tables should be in `move`)
+ * `up`, this action is designed for creating new tables
+ * `move`, this action is designed for any changes to tables
+ * `bind`, any change related to constraints
+ * `build`, any operation that involves populating the database

+### `Marionette*` interfaces

+The `Marionate` interface is designed as a base interface for `MarionetteModel` and `MarionetteCollection`, among others.

+The `MarionetteCollection` interface is designed for use in APIs.
+To facilitate this it provides methods that correspond to a REST structure (ie. `get`, `put`, `post`, `delete`).

+The `MarionetteModel` interface is designed for use in APIs.
+As the collection equivalent, it provides an API based on REST.

+Following the marionette design, the implementation of `Marionette*` classes should not contain any non-REST operations.

+Since the `Marionette` interfaces are designed to emulate REST, injecting custom methods for performing tasks is not compatible, so any functionality should be implemented though drivers, via the `MarionetteDriver` interface.
+The interface provides the following:

+ * `compile`, performed on POST, you should resolve input dependencies;
+   operation will happen before validation

+ * `latecompile`, similar to `compile` only it is preformed after the the entry has been created; this operation is designed for tasks that require the entry to have an id such as associating tags to an entry

+ * `compilefields`, manipulates field list before database insertion happens

+ * `inject`, is performed on GET and works by alterning the query execution plan before it's executed (ie. joins, fields, postprocessors, etc)

+Several misc setters are also provided.